NCI-Agency/anet/docs/dev-setup.md

 | Henry Henderson | henry | EF2.1 | EF2.1 SuperUser | Super User
 | Steve Steveson | | MoD | Cost Adder | Principal

 To log in as one of the base data users, when prompted for a username and password, enter their username as both the username and the password.
+See [Users defined locally in the realm](keycloak.md#dev-users) for other possible users.

 ### Developing
 1. Run `./gradlew dbMigrate` whenever you pull new changes to migrate the database.